gonzalezreal/NetworkImage/README.md

 [![](https://img.shields.io/endpoint?url=https%3A%2F%2Fswiftpackageindex.com%2Fapi%2Fpackages%2Fgonzalezreal%2FNetworkImage%2Fbadge%3Ftype%3Dplatforms)](https://swiftpackageindex.com/gonzalezreal/NetworkImage)
 [![contact: @gonzalezreal](https://img.shields.io/badge/contact-@gonzalezreal-blue.svg?style=flat)](https://twitter.com/gonzalezreal)

-NetworkImage is a Swift µpackage that provides image downloading, caching, and displaying for your SwiftUI apps.
+NetworkImage is a Swift package that provides image downloading, caching, and displaying for your SwiftUI apps.
 It leverages the foundation URLCache, providing persistent and in-memory caches.

 You can explore all the capabilities of this package in the [companion demo project](Examples/NetworkImageDemo).